nl-design-system/web-component-poc/CONTRIBUTING.md

 GitHub uses its own ‘flavor’ of Markdown.
 [See this list for an overview of all the formatting options](https://guides.github.com/features/mastering-markdown/) allowed in documentation.

+When referencing tokens they should be written between ‘backticks’ (`` ` ``).
+This ensures tokens will be rendered as code.

 ### Design components

 Documentation supports Figma-based components to be included.
 Details on process and workflow for this to follow.